 When auditing the recording of a transmission from American Airlines Flight 11, the reviewer repeatedly listens to the crucial portion, rewinds the tape, and listens again.
 The reel moves only a small fraction of a turn as the sounds play, while rewinding covers several times that distance, yet the reviewer always ends up at the same point in the recording.

-In the beginning of the film when the hijackers are leaving their hotel room, the one in the front is wearing a horizontally striped polo shirt.
-The shot then cuts abruptly while they are walking down the hallway and the same man in now in a button down shirt and a sport coat.
+In the beginning, when the hijackers are leaving their hotel room, the one in the front is wearing a horizontally striped polo shirt.
+In the next shot, as they are walking down the hallway, the same man is now wearing a button-down shirt and a sport coat.

 In several scenes, the altitude indicator ("artificial horizon") shows the aircraft in a climb, while shots through the windscreen show the aircraft in a dive.
-The scene is shot at a downward angle furthering the illusion of a dive.
+The scene is shot at a downward angle, furthering the illusion of a dive.